 Proficiency in Understanding Financial Documentation

 Compared to other industries, financial documents can be a demanding read because of the complex terms and the use of numbers and calculations.
-A translator should have a rare kind of interest in pursuing all types of financial documentation like financial statements, end of year reports, tax documentation, income statements, insurance reports, and many others.
+Therefore, a translator should have a rare interest in pursuing all types of financial documentation like financial statements, end of year reports, tax documentation, income statements, insurance reports, and many others.
 There is a reason we have used the word ‘interest’ here because it is easy to get bored of poring through seemingly endless financial jargon shouting at you from each and every financial document.
 If translators get bored or tired of going through that material, it can result in significant translation errors.

-Expertise (not awareness) of Financial Domain
+Expertise (not awareness) of the Financial Domain

 A good translator always wears two hats.
 The person should be a language expert and also a domain expert.
 So, when it comes to financial translations, the translator must have subject matter expertise in specific financial domains.
-This is important because the meaning of financial terms, even something as simple as a ‘comma’ between numbers may vary from one country to another and it is necessary to get the nuances right every single time.
-So, if the translation project involves translation of taxation documents, the translator put to work must have expertise in taxation of both countries – the country in whose language the original document exists and the country in whose language the document is translated.
+This is important because the meaning of financial terms, even something as simple as a ‘comma’ between numbers, may vary from one country to another, and it is necessary to get the nuances right every single time.
+So, if the translation project involves the translation of taxation documents, the translator put to work must have expertise in taxation of both countries – the country in whose language the original document exists and the country in whose language the document is translated.

 Certified Linguists with Impeccable Language Qualifications

 The best translation provider would have a team of only the best language translators whose language qualifications will be on par with international standards.
 The linguists working on your translations project should have an in-depth understanding of the original language as well as the language in which the translation is required.
 It’s not just about language; it’s also about understanding how the local population speaks the language, its cultural nuances and having a fantastic handle on language grammar.

 Work with a translation provider, that offers to do a small translation task free of cost, for you to gauge their expertise in a particular language and business domain.

 Proven Experience in Financial Translations